JosephVSN/hackumbc-2019/README.md

 ## Acknowledgments

 * Yes theres bugs
-* Actual multi-client support is not supported as it was out-of-scope for the competition
+* Actual multi-client support is slow dependent on the platform for hosting (we had a lot of issues with Google cloud but almost none with Heroku)
 * Parking sucks